 For female skaters, we have separate women's teams at the 10U, 12U, 14U, and 16U level.
 These are great teams and they are highly competitive.
 Girls also can play on the House teams.
 For younger skaters, I recommend the house teams.
 The mixed gender teams are a good experience for all concerned, there is no checking on the ice until 14U, and they'll be better prepared for the older women' teams when they age up and their skills improve.
 For more info on Women' teams, contact Pete Townsend through the web site (use the link to the Board)

-Of course, if you still have doubts about your skater's abilities, we welcome them back to LTP next fall.
-I caution you not overestimate the skill requirements to be on a team; as long as the skater can move somewhat quickly o the ice and be able to handle a puck with some comfort, that's all they need.
+Of course, if you still have doubts about your skater's abilities, you could repeat LTP next fall.
+I caution you not overestimate the skill requirements to be on a team; as long as the skater can move somewhat quickly on the ice and be able to handle a puck with some comfort, that's all they need; so even if you are in doubt, consider registering your skater for a team.
 Any questions, as always, don't hesitate to ask.

 Don't forget summer hockey camps; they are a great way to keep skills improving.
 There are a couple at Mt Vernon, but they are ubiquitous in this area.
 Hope this helps.
 Good luck next season and thanks for your support of Learn to Play Hockey